ridewithgps/developers/endpoints/events.md

 ## GET /api/v1/events.json

-Returns a paginated list of routes owned by the authenticated user, ordered by `updated_at` descending.
+Returns a paginated list of events owned by the authenticated user, ordered by `updated_at` descending.

 **Request**